Insurance

 If your insurance policy has age limitations, you should also contact your insurance broker if you wish to engage volunteers under the minimum stated age, or if volunteers reach your maximum age and you wish them to continue volunteering with your organisation.

-In the event of an insurable incident, you should also inform your insurance provider as soon as possible.
+In the event of an insurable incident, you should inform your insurance provider as soon as possible.

 Types of Insurance